zbynekdrlik/obs-yt-player/phases/Phase-10-Simple-Polish.md

 1. Add `validate_video_file()` to cache module
 2. Add `format_duration()` to utils module
 3. Update logging to use formatted durations
-4. Version bump to 2.4.0
+4. Version bump appropriately

 ## What We're NOT Doing
 - No complex error recovery systems
 - No resource monitoring
-- No version reset to 2.0.0
 - No unnecessary refactoring
 - No breaking changes

 ## Commit
 After testing, commit with message:
-*"Simple polish - video validation and time formatting (Phase 12)"*
+*"Simple polish - video validation and time formatting (Phase 10)"*

 **Keep it simple, keep it working!**

-*Prev → Phase-11-Scene-Management.md | Next → Phase-13-Cross-Platform.md*
+*Prev → Phase-09-Playback-Control.md | Next → Phase-11-File-Based-Logging.md*